TITLE 86: REVENUE

 1) Employees of a sponsoring organization may participate in the management or operation of an event on a volunteer basis only.
 They may not be required to participate as a condition of employment, nor may they receive any compensation for such participation.

-2 Food and drink having a retail value less than $10 which is provided to workers shall not be considered to be "remuneration or compensation."
+2) Food and drink having a retail value less than $10 that is provided to workers shall not be considered to be "remuneration or compensation".

 d) No person may participate in the management or operation of a charitable games event and, at the same event, also place any wager, either personally or by proxy, on any charitable game conducted at the event.